suema0331/My-Typescript-Express-Mocha-with-Swagger/README.md

 # serve with hot reload at localhost:3000
 $ npm run start:live

+# static file server with hot reload at localhost:3001
+$ npm run start:liveFileServer

 # build the project
 $ npm run build
 ```

-### `input/csv`
+### `staticFileServer/input/csv`

 Please put the test data in ./input/csv.
-These data hosted by express at http://localhost:3000/static/csv
+These data hosted by express at http://localhost:3001/static/csv/

 ### `data`